tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 d1 $ sound "bd"
 ~~~~

-In the above, `sound` tells us we're making a pattern of sounds, and
+In the above, `sound` tells us we're making a pattern of sound
-`"bd"` is a pattern that contains a single sound. `bd` is a sample of
+samples, and `"bd"` is a pattern that contains a single sound. `bd` is
-a bass drum.
-To run the code, use `Ctrl-C` then `Ctrl-C`.
+a sample of a bass drum.
+To run the code, make sure the cursor is on
+it somewhere, then hold down ctrl and press enter.
+You'll need to make
+sure there are blank lines above and below the pattern you're running.

 {% capture dollarop %}
 In case you're wondering, the `$` character in the above is Haskell syntax, which just means _give the result of the right to the function on the left_.
 An alternative would have been to do without the `$` by wrapping everything on the right in parenthesis: `d1 (sound "bd")`